Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Valley Forge National Historical Park, PA

-Only months after their decisive win at the Battle of Saratoga, the Continental Army was forced to set up their winter encampment in what is now known as Valley Forge National Historical ParkWith the British in control of Philadelphia and the new Congress had fled to York, the army had to find somewhere safe to settle in for the long winter ahead.
+Only months after their decisive win at the Battle of Saratoga, the Continental Army was forced to set up their winter encampment in what is now known as Valley Forge National Historical Park.
+With the British in control of Philadelphia and the new Congress in York, the army had to find somewhere safe to settle in for the long winter ahead.

-Today you can find a sprawling park with plenty of landmarks that pay homage to these soldiers’ bitter winter.
+Today, you can find a sprawling park with plenty of landmarks that pay homage to these soldiers’ bitter winter.
 The most popular thing to do is to pick up a map at the Visitor Center and follow the Encampment Tour – a 10-mile driving loop – and stop off to see key landmarks.
-Don’t skip Washington’s Headquarters if it’s open and at the very end you’ve got to try the soup at the Chapel Cabin Shop by the Washington Memorial Chapel.
+Don’t skip Washington’s Headquarters if it’s open!
+And at the very end, you’ve got to try the soup at the Chapel Cabin Shop by the Washington Memorial Chapel.

 Maryland

 If you visit Baltimore, be sure to stop by Fort McHenry.
 It was built in 1776 to defend against the British and, more famously, is known as the site where Francis Scott Key wrote our national anthem during the War of 1812.
-Another must-see is Baltimore’s Washington Monument, which, yes, predates the famous D.C. version.
+Another must-see is Baltimore’s Washington Monument, which, yes, predates the famous one in D.C.

 See more of what to do in Maryland in our “Baltimore” episode